-Sunday 31st August 2014
+Sunday 21st September 2014

-TWENTY-SECOND SUNDAY - Year A
+TWENTY-FIFTH SUNDAY - ORDINARY TIME - Year A

-A helping hand for Sri Lankan boys
+Thank you for helping Sri Lankan boys

 Fr Paul and members of the Parish Peace Justice and Environment Group look over some of the many gift packs

 (L to R: Fr Paul, John Abdel-Ahad, Imelda Taniane, Ron Hassarati, Sue Brown and Tont Taniane)

 Parishioners responded magnificently to the appeal for help the boys of Don Bosco Centre, Mannar, Sri Lanka.
 The target of 152 will be exceeded for sure thanks to your generosity and of course nothing will be wasted!
 Don't forget the deadline of Sunday 21st September to bring your gift if you have not already done so!

 Our Lady Queen of Peace Greystanes and St.Paul’s Catholic College

 The students of Our Lady Queen of Peace Greystanes and St. Paul’s High School came together to celebrate the birthday of Mary last Monday, September 8.
 The combined Mass gave the two schools an opportunity to pray together as a community and commemorate this special feast day.